ericrenone/Higgs-Hitchin/README.md

 # Higgs–Hitchin RG-ML

-**A Wilsonian Renormalization Group Framework for Deep Learning
-Founded on Higgs Bundles and the Hitchin Completely Integrable System**

----

 > *"The self-duality equations on a Riemann surface define a hyperkähler manifold
 > whose geometry encodes simultaneously the topology of the surface, the